mauvera94/notes-garage/Disclaimer.md

 I regularly feature excerpts from other creators, acknowledging that we stand on the shoulders of giants.
 These collections serve as personal working notes.
 If you, as a copyright holder, believe that your rights have been violated, please [contact me](https://www.cafecuriosity.com/contact).
 Will promptly address the issue by either removing the link or revising the content.

-Additionally, I personally believe in the free flow of ideas.
-Consequently, all my original content on this site is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)
+I firmly believe in the free flow of ideas, and none of this would be possible without the contributions of those who came before me.
+As such, all original content on this site is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)

 **Legal Disclaimer**